StShAzzy/StShAzzy/README.md

 - 👋 Hi, I’m @StShAzzy
 - 👀 I’m interested in modding and coding
-- 🌱 I’m currently learning SourcePawn and GDScript
+- 🌱 I’m currently learning SourcePawn
 - 💞️ I’m looking to collaborate on sound projects and SourceMod plugins
 - 📫 How to reach me: Raphtalia Dreemurr#1832